grinfeld/py_spark_playground/README.md

-# Airflow, PySpark, Iceberg: build local environment with AI (almost)
+# Airflow, PySpark, Iceberg and DuckDB: build local environment with AI (almost)

 This is attempt to create working project with AI for pySpark with Airflow and Iceberg.
 Initially, asked Cursor.ai (with Claude) to create sample project with different options using latest Airflow 3.x and Spark 4.x.